Natural Resources

 Climatic features

 The climate of the Western Coastal Plain (MLRA 133B) is humid subtropical with hot summers and mild winters.
-Canadian air masses that move southward across Texas and Louisiana over the Gulf of Mexico in winter produce cool, cloudy, rainy weather with only rare cold waves that moderate in one or two days.
-Precipitation is distributed fairly even throughout the year and is most often in the form of slow and gentle rains.
+Canadian air masses that move southward across Texas and Louisiana, over the Gulf of Mexico, in winter produce cool, cloudy, and rainy weather with only rare cold waves that usually last one or two days.
+Precipitation is distributed evenly throughout the year and is most often in the form of slow, gentle rains.

 Spring weather can be variable.
 March is relatively dry while thunderstorm activities increase in April and May.
-Occasional slow-moving thunderstorms or other weather disturbances may dump excessive amounts of precipitation on the area.
-Fall has moderate temperatures.
-Fall experiences an increase of precipitation and frequently has periods of mild, dry, sunny weather.
+Occasional slow-moving thunderstorms or other weather disturbances may produce excessive amounts of precipitation.
+Fall has moderate temperatures; experiences an increase of precipitation; and frequently has periods of mild, dry, and sunny weather.
 Heavy rain may occur early in the fall because of tropical disturbances, which move westward from the gulf.
 Tropical storms are a threat to the area in the summer and fall but severe storms are rare.
 Prolonged droughts and snowfall are rare.

-The average relative humidity in mid-afternoon is about 60 percent.
-Humidity is higher at night and the average at dawn is about 90 percent.
+The average relative humidity in mid-afternoon is 60 percent.
+Humidity is higher through the night, with an average of 90 percent at dawn.
 The sun shines 70 percent of the time in summer and 50 percent in winter.
 The prevailing wind is from the south-southeast.
 Average wind-speed is highest at 11 miles per hour in spring.

 Figure 3.
 Monthly precipitation range